Betting On The Grand National Betting & Event Guide – 4th, 5th & 6th April 2019

 Liverpool’s waterfront is a UNESCO World Heritage Site.
 Don’t forget to check out the Three Graces of the Cunard Building, the Port of Liverpool Building and the Liver Building.
 The Liverpool Cathedral is the fifth largest in the world.

 How To Get To Aintree Racecourse?

 To drive to Aintree you need to look for the A59.
 The racecourse is just a mile away from the M57 and M58.
 You should follow the A59 as if you were going into Liverpool centre as you will start to see directional signs as you get closer.

 There are up to 1,800 cars places at the racecourse but considering that there are around 75,000 that go to Grand National you might have problems to find a parking spot.
 It is, therefore, best to book your parking space in advance.

 Aintree Train Station is just opposite the racecourse, and it can be reached from Liverpool Central station.
 If you are coming from outside Liverpool, you should get into Liverpool Lime Street, and that is just a five-minute walk from Central Station.
 There are trains every fifteen minutes from Central Station, and it takes almost the same time to complete the journey to Aintree.

-The city of Liverpool is served by the John Lennon Airport.
+You can reach the city of Liverpool via the John Lennon Airport.
 You will find a bus that will take you from Liverpool John Lennon Airport to Liverpool South Parkway Train Station: there you will be able to get a train into the city centre and then on to Aintree.
 It usually takes one hour to get from the Airport to Aintree.